 - There is no requirement for animals in foreign jurisdictions to be stunned before slaughter.

 - The regulatory framework is fundamentally reactive in nature.
 While the ESCAS is a welcomed improvement, it operates primarily to monitor and detect breaches, not to prevent them.
 Detecting cruelty after it has occurred is of little benefit to the animals affected.

 - The ASEL and ESCAS take the form of licence conditions rather than legislative provisions.
-This renders any requirement for compliance with the ASEL and ESCAS vulnerable to the discretion of relevant DAWR officers.
-A breach of the ASEL or ESCAS is not an offence of itself but a breach of a licence condition, which is ultimately left to DAWR to decide whether any action should be taken in response.
+This renders any requirement for compliance with the ASEL and ESCAS vulnerable to the discretion of relevant DAWE officers.
+A breach of the ASEL or ESCAS is not an offence of itself but a breach of a licence condition, which is ultimately left to DAWE to decide whether any action should be taken in response.
 If the ASEL or ESCAS were legislated any breach would constitute an offence of itself.